Gluten-free diet: European Union

-All foods containing gluten as an ingredient must be labelled accordingly as gluten is defined as one of the 14 recognised EU allergens.
+All foods containing gluten as an ingredient must be labelled accordingly as gluten is defined as one of the 14 recognized EU allergens.

 United States

 Until 2012 anyone could use the gluten-free claim with no repercussion.
 In 2008, Wellshire Farms chicken nuggets labelled gluten-free were purchased and samples were sent to a food allergy laboratory where they were found to contain gluten.
 After this was reported in the Chicago Tribune, the products continued to be sold.
 The manufacturer has since replaced the batter used in its chicken nuggets.
 The U.S. first addressed gluten-free labelling in the 2004 Food Allergen Labeling and Consumer Protection Act (FALCPA).
 The Alcohol and Tobacco Tax and Trade Bureau published interim rules and proposed mandatory labelling for alcoholic products in 2006.
 The FDA issued their Final Rule on August 5, 2013.

 When a food producer voluntarily chooses to use a gluten-free claim for a product, the food bearing the claim in its labelling may not contain: